Spotify Offers Barack Obama A Job – President Of Playlists

 The Spotify, Obama Connection

 President Barack Obama is no stranger to the music streaming service.
 Last summer, at the request of Spotify, Obama created his own playlist.
-An eclectic mix of songs and styles, the President’s playlist included songs like “Rock Steady” by Aretha Franklin, “Tell It Like It Is” by Aaron Neville, and “Lover Man” by Billie Holiday.
+An eclectic mix of songs and styles, the president’s playlist included songs like “Rock Steady” by Aretha Franklin, “Tell It Like It Is” by Aaron Neville, and “Lover Man” by Billie Holiday.

 Spotify came up again in connection with Barack Obama at a recent dinner held at the White House honoring United States diplomats.
 Among those in attendance were Mark and Natalia Brzezinski.
 Mark Brzezinski served the Obama administration as Ambassador to the Kingdom of Sweden between 2011 and 2015.
 Natalia Brzezinski is the CEO of Symposium Stockholm, a technology, music, and fashion festival, and according to Digital Music News, Brzezinski had an interesting exchange with Obama regarding Spotify.